 - signs of infection (fever, severe chills, sore throat, mouth ulcers)

-- tingling, numbness, pain on palms of hands or soles of feet
+- tingling, numbness, pain, redness, or swelling on palms of hands or soles of feet

 - vision changes

 Stop taking the medication and seek immediate medical attention if any of the following occur:

 - collapsed lung (e.g., shortness of breath, sudden chest pain)

 - signs of bleeding in the lung or in the stomach (e.g., bloody, black, or tarry stools; spitting up of blood; vomiting blood or material that looks like coffee grounds)

 - signs of a blood clot (e.g., sudden chest pain, shortness of breath, sudden leg pain, leg swelling, or leg redness)